wofsauge/IsaacDocs/docs/tutorials/Using-Additional-Lua-Files.md

 ### The Namespacing Problem With `require`

 Because require caching is based on the string passed to the function, this causes a problem for mods that have an overlap in the string.
 For example, imagine that there are two mods, mod 1 and mod 2.
-Both mods have a file called "foo.lua" and both mods use a require statement similar to the one in the above example.
-Mod 1 will work as normal, but when mod 2 loads, its require statement will actually return the "foo.lua" file from mod 1.
+Both mods have a file called "foo.lua" and both mods use a require statement of `local foo = require("foo")`.
+Mod 1 will work normally, but when mod 2 loads, its require statement will actually return the "foo.lua" file from mod 1.

 ### `include`